 - If no improvement takes place within a reasonable period, the perceived problem should be set out in writing to the DP holder together with information about how the DP holder can improve to the necessary level, the support available to them to do that and the consequences of failing to improve – i.e. that the DP may be terminated.

 - If there is a gross breach, one which either puts the person at risk of serious harm, or where there is evidence to support a view that, on the balance of probabilities, deliberate misuse or fraud has occurred, the DP should be terminated or suspended with immediate effect.
 If terminating a direct payment, there must be no gap in the provision of care support.

 - The final decision to terminate or suspend must be made by the quality and risk panel.
 If the social worker, or a Civica worker wishes to recommend termination, s/he must provide a written report and present it to the Quality and Risk panel detailing the reasons for the recommendation and any actions taken to resolve the issue.
 If the decision is taken to suspend or terminate the direct payment, alternative support to meet the person’s assessed needs must be commissioned.
 There must be no delay or gap in meeting the person’s assessed needs and support should be provided in the interim via a managed budget.

-- Where a decision has been made to terminate or suspend a direct payment, the support plan should be reviewed to make sure that any new care and support arrangements meet the person’s needs in the way they choose, as far as possible.
+- Where a decision has been made to terminate or suspend a direct payment, the care and support plan should be reviewed to make sure that any new care and support arrangements meet the person’s needs in the way they choose, as far as possible.